carlescliment/sinatra-personal-webpage/_posts/temporal-coupling.md

         pass
 ```

 Hey, that seems clever!
 Now anyone could inject a `NullMailer` or a `NullLogger` if he doesn't want things to happen.
 But there is something weird about passing objects that do nothing, right?
 Should we **write Null versions for each component** in our application?
-Doesn't this seem a bad design.
+Seems not a good design to us, so we keep on thinking.